4/29/2020

 speaker

 Thanks.
 Good morning.
-I guess, Derek, just to follow up on your comments and WTI and the relevance of that, I guess, could you talk about obviously the health of your customers and then really the utility of the product for both commercial and noncommercial users as we think about what's happened here in the last couple of weeks with regards to negative pricing.
-Obviously, the headlines haven't been good.
-You've seen ETS change, kind of rolling forward some of the contracts.
-I guess just behaviorally, can you talk about how your customers are acting and ultimately the utility of the product going forward.
-I guess, if you could kind of walk through that again as to why you still view WTI as the most relevant benchmark within that
+I guess, Derek, you know, just to follow up on your comments and WTI and the relevance of that, I guess, could you talk about, obviously, the health of your customers and then really the utility of the product, you know, for both commercial and, you know, noncommercial users as we think about what's happened here in the last couple weeks with regards to negative pricing?
+I mean, obviously, the headlines haven't been good.
+You've seen ETFs change, you know, kind of rolling forward. some of the contracts.
+I guess just behaviorally, can you talk about how your customers are acting and ultimately, you know, the utility of the product going forward, if you could kind of walk through that again as to why you still view WTI as the most relevant benchmark within that asset class.

 speaker

-actual class.
 Dan, it's Terry Duffy.
 Before Derek goes into answering that question, I want to touch on one thing that you referenced because I think it's a little bit incorrect.
 The headlines haven't been good, as I think is what you said.
 The headlines were not good on day one.
 I think that was a lot because a lot of people didn't understand exactly what happened.
-That narrative has changed dramatically.
-I'm sure you've seen.
-I think that the narrative and the headline associated with what went on in negative pricing is completely different than it was a week ago Monday.
-I just want to make sure that we're clear on that.
-Hey,
+That narrative has changed dramatically, I'm sure you've seen.
+So I think that the narrative and the headline associated with what went on in negative pricing is completely different than it was a week ago Monday.
+So I just want to make sure that we're clear on that.

 speaker